 Freya 3a invests your savings in a mix of index mutual funds and index ETFs.
 First, it is good that they invest passively using only index funds.
 They are not doing any active investing.

 In total, Freya 3a has 40 different portfolios.
-Freya 3a chooses your portfolio based on:
+Freya 3a chooses your portfolio based on the following:

 - Your investment horizon